Car on expressway. Pexels Image.

 Despite facing challenges and suspending operations in 2023, Cruise resumed its activities in 2024.
 GM has since integrated Cruise’s technology into its advanced driver assistance systems for personal vehicles, continuing to work on both assisted-driving and autonomous driving technologies2.

-What drives GM’s high revenue from North America?
+What drives GM’s significantly higher revenue from North America?

 Several factors drive GM’s significant revenue contribution from North America: